New Indiana polls show Hoosiers losing faith in both parties — and their own leaders

 Morales was viewed favorably by 5%; 17% unfavorable — with 21% offering no opinion and 57% saying they’d never heard of him.

 Morales faces two Republican opponents already and Democrat Beau Bayh recently announced his candidacy for the office.
-Bayh has already raised $100,000 in large donations, including $50,000 from Michael Browning, a central Indiana developer.
+Bayh has already raised $400,000 in large donations, including $300,000 from Robert Johnson of Connecticut and $50,000 from Michael Browning, a central Indiana developer.
 Morales had about $900,000 on hand when he filed his June 30 campaign finance report.

 More than half of Hoosier respondents — including Republicans, Democrats and independents — were reportedly “dissatisfied” with the choices of candidates on their ballots in state elections, overall.